jeffreyiacono/ETL/README.md

     #
     # This can be thought of as a before-ETL hook that will fire only once.
 This
     # usage of this block is not very clear in the Basic ETL, but will in the
-    # Incrementer ETL when we introduce iteration.
+    # Iterator ETL when we introduce iteration.
     #
     # Again, the following convention is used:
     #